ModelType/ModelType/README.md

 ### "I want to include ModelType in my own package/software"

 Go right ahead!
-Just be sure to abide by the conditions in the GNU GPL v3 License.
+Just be sure to abide by the conditions in the GNU AGPL v3 License.

 Is the license too restrictive for you?
 Contact me and we'll work out a license and terms that makes everyone happy!